evandalmeida/ph4-react-practice-music-lister/README.md

 # Phase 4 React Practice - Music Lister

-Your goal here is to build a mini-project for a music list.
+Your goal here is to build a mini-project that'll record your favorite songs.

 ## Getting Started